The culinary programming of the Revel in its infancy caught Shreveport lightning in a bottle

 Between 1976 and 1980, the Revel established cooking demonstrations as one of the festival’s main draws.
 In the first few years, a who’s who of Shreveport chefs marched onto the elaborate cooking set, which took up Bays 1 and 2 of the Convention Hall, and demonstrated how to cook some of their signature dishes.

 Shorty Lenard, famous for his Black Forest cakes, taught a lecture on cooking something called “Trout a la Joan of Arc.”
 Ernest Palmisano prepared jumbo fried shrimp (“Don’t let ‘em dance on top of the oil!,” Palmisano shouted at the crowd).
-While dressed in a suit, restaurateur Check Wing Joe, owner of the Polynesian restaurant Kon-Tiki, demonstrated how to use a Chinese cleaver.
-Abe Ritman, the first restaurateur to serve boiled crawfish in Shreveport, cooked crawfish etouffee.
+While dressed in a suit, restaurateur Check Wing Joe, owner of Polynesian restaurant Kon-Tiki, demonstrated how to use a Chinese cleaver.
+Abe Ritman, the first restaurateur to market boiled crawfish in Shreveport, cooked crawfish etouffee.
 Shirley Faludi, an Austrian opera singer and the author of an essential Shreveport cookbook, belted out German arias while pounding the dough for Austrian gugelhupf cake.

 One of those volunteers was restaurateur Joe Fertitta.
 In numerous articles, he is referenced, along with others, including Marion Weiss, Betty Arceneaux, Betty E. Wiener, Carolyn Flournoy, and Mimi Hussey, as having programmed the festival’s culinary offerings for the first few years.